A Minimal Methanol Backstop: Frequently Asked Questions

 Figure 1: Energy balances for the default scenario with 200 MtCO2/a sequestration.

-As discussed below, if the sequestration is increased, the model prefers to compensate fossil fuels with carbon dioxide removal (CDR) using the biogenic carbon for sequestration instead of in fuels.
+As discussed below, if the sequestration is increased, the model prefers to compensate fossil fuels with carbon dioxide removal (CDR), using the biogenic carbon for sequestration instead of in fuels.

 Figure 2: Energy balances for sensitivity with 400 MtCO2/a sequestration.

-At 600 MtCO2/a it drops to 145 TWh/a:
+With infinite sequestration it drops to 239 TWh/a:

 3. How sustainable is the biomass used to produce the methanol in your scenarios?